Talk (Coldplay song): Reception

 Critics were positive towards the song.
 In the PopMatters review of the album, critic Adrian Begrand wrote: "It's the excellent, and much talked-about 'Talk' that has the band showing tremendous creativity, delving straight into mid-'70s krautrock, and piecing together a gorgeous pop song."
 Bud Scoppa of Paste magazine wrote: "'Talk' stands out as an anthem in an album full of them."
 Dan Tallis of the BBC noted that the track was "fantastic" and "positively gargantuan".
 Jonathan Keefe of Slant magazine wrote: "'Talk' is given one of the album's most memorable melodies, but its impact is reduced by the song's structure, in which the lead guitar echoes Martin's vocal melody after every line, so that melody becomes tiresome well before the first chorus hits."
 Despite the positive reception of "Talk", Martin has stated that Berryman dislikes it, and thus they no longer perform the song live.

 The song was remixed by Jacques Lu Cont, with the title "Talk (Thin White Duke Mix)".
 The song by Lu Cont won the coveted Best Remixed Recording, Non-Classical award at the 2007 Grammy Awards.
 "Talk" was also nominated for a Grammy award in the category of Best Rock Performance by a duo or Group with Vocals.

 The song was also used as the basis of a downloadable hoax track titled "Talk to David" produced as an April Fools' Day prank by the British newspaper The Guardian.
 This featured lyrics purporting to give support to Conservative opposition party leader David Cameron.
 The song was featured heavily in the season two CSI: NY episode "Jamalot", in which the character Danny Messer plays the song as a ringtone on his cell phone.
-The band's American record label, Capitol Records, paid for promotional consideration to place the song in the episode and for the character to talk about Coldplay.
+The band's American record label, Capitol, paid for promotional consideration to place the song in the episode and for the character to talk about Coldplay.
 Billboard included the track on their unranked "50 Best Song Interpolations of the 21st Century" list.
+RTÉ Gold placed it at number 42 on their list of 100 Best Songs That Use Samples.